 Summer reading provides an opportunity to enhance your reading skills and enjoy the books that you've selected.
-To prepare for the new school year, you will be required to read a book over the summer, choosing from the list provided and completing the following assignments.
-Honors classes must read two total books and complete an essay assignment.
-A second book may be read and counted as extra credit for those taking the regular English class with parent verification.
-Please see the requirements for the parent notification below.
+To prepare for the new school year, honors classes must read two total books and complete an essay assignment, choosing from the list provided.

-- L O O K --> The Summer Reading assignment (20 Quotes) will be due the second day of school (August 15, 2023).
-HONORS classes must read a SECOND BOOK from the list and complete an essay assignment due by the end of the SECOND week of school (August 25, 2023). - For the summer reading book, you will record at least 20 significant quotes (see the graphic organizer attached). - a.
+\L O O K --> The Summer Reading assignment (20 Quotes) will be due the second day of school (August 13, 2024).
+HONORS classes must read a SECOND BOOK from the list and complete an essay assignment due by the end of the SECOND week of school (August 23, 2024).

+- 1. For the summer reading book, you will record at least 20 significant quotes (see the graphic organizer attached). - a.
 Each entry should include a quote, the page number on which it is found, and a two-to-three-sentence analysis of why the quote is significant. - b.
 For example, the quote might capture a key moment within the plot, reveal the personality of a major character, or include well-crafted figurative language or important symbolism.
-Or the passage may inspire thought, draw an emotional connection, or have a personal connection to your own life. - Whatever the reason, explain why the quote matters and/or your reason for selecting it. - d.
+Or the passage may inspire thought, draw an emotional connection, or have a personal connection to your own life. - c.
+Whatever the reason, explain why the quote matters and/ or your reason for selecting it.
+Do NOT summarize the quote, just analyze the quote. - d.
 The quotations should be kept in the order in which they appear in the book.
-Be sure to include page numbers for all the evidence that you collect.

-e.
-Your evidence should be thoughtful and thorough, as you will write an essay after completing your reading early in the first quarter, using your recordings to help support your claims.
+Be sure to include page numbers for all the evidence that you collect. - e.
+Your evidence should be thoughtful and thorough, as you will write several short-constructed response assignments after completing your reading early in the first quarter, using your recordings to help support your claims.